kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 ## Request flow

-Following are some of the requests flow covered by TLSRoute
+Following are some of the requests flow covered by TLSRoute, and the expected
+behavior:

 ### TLSRoute + TLS Passthrough
 In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request and then directed to the backends.

-This workflow MUST be supported on Core support level.
+This workflow MUST be supported on Core support level and should be exposed with the feature `TLSRoute`.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1